 Women coming back to work after maternity leave also have the option of working a four-day week but being paid for five days work for the first six months of coming back to work.

-US-based payroll, HR, and taxes services also pledges to increase diversity in its workforce.
+US-based payroll, HR, and taxes services also pledge to increase diversity in its workforce.
 Every year the company hosts an Executive Women in Leadership conference.